iftah-og/DripRog/docs/HARDWARE.md

 time on a Pi 3A+ with this setup, and capacity scales with the session length you need.
 Because the root filesystem is read-only, the battery simply dying mid-session is safe: only the segment that was being written is lost.

+DripRog is provided as-is.
+Build and use at your own risk.